PhyUnfold-Net: Advancing Remote Sensing Change Detection with Physics-Guided Deep Unfolding: The Proposed Method

 \section{The Proposed Method}

 We illustrate the overall pipeline of PhyUnfold-Net in Fig.~\ref{fig:overview}.
 Given bi-temporal images $(I_1,I_2)$, a Siamese encoder $E(\cdot)$ extracts feature fields $(F_1,F_2)$.
-To mitigate acquisition-induced appearance discrepancies, we first apply WSSM as a wavelet-domain pre-suppression module at stages 2--4.
-Then, we fuse the cleaned stage-3 and stage-4 features to form the difference map $D=\Delta(\tilde{F}_1,\tilde{F}_2)$.
+To mitigate acquisition-induced appearance discrepancies, we first apply WSSM as a wavelet-domain suppression module at stages 2--4.
+We then fuse the corrected stage-3 and stage-4 features to form the difference map $D=\Delta(\hat{F}_1,\hat{F}_2)$.
 PhyUnfold-Net models $D$ as an explicit decomposition $D=C+N$ and performs $K$-step unrolled refinement via ICDM; residual-driven updates progressively refine $(C,N)$ under spectral-aware gating and lightweight recurrent memory.
 The final prediction is produced from the change component $C^{K}$ by a segmentation head, and training further incorporates reconstruction and staged regularization terms as indicated in the figure.